ietf-wg-httpapi/link-template/draft-ietf-httpapi-link-template.md

 {::boilerplate bcp14-tagged}

-This specification uses the following terms from {{STRUCTURED-FIELDS}}: List, String, Parameter.
+This specification uses the following terms from {{STRUCTURED-FIELDS}}: List, String, Display String, Parameter.

 # The Link-Template Header Field

 The Link-Template header field is a Structured Field {{STRUCTURED-FIELDS}} that serializes one or more links into HTTP message metadata.
-It is semantically equivalent to the Link header field defined in {{Section 3 of WEB-LINKING}}, except that it uses URI Templates {{URI-TEMPLATE}} to convey the structure of links.
+It is semantically equivalent to the Link header field defined in {{Section 3 of WEB-LINKING}}, except that the link target and link anchor can contain URI Templates {{URI-TEMPLATE}}.

 Its value is a List of Strings.
 Each String is a URI Template, and Parameters on it carry associated metadata.